-Job training for an air defense battle management system operator requires 10 weeks of Basic Combat Training and nearly 16 weeks of Advanced Individual Training with on-the-job instruction.
+Job training for an air defense battle management system operator requires 10 weeks of Basic Combat Training and 10 weeks of Advanced Individual Training with on-the-job instruction.
 Part of this time is spent in the classroom and in the field under simulated combat conditions.

 Some of the skills you’ll learn are: